legendreddragon/legendreddragon.github.io/lord/masters/atsuko_sensei.md

 # Atsuko Sensei
 {: .no_toc }

 Atsuko Sensei is the level seven master.
-His weapon is the Huge Curved Blade.
+Her weapon is the Huge Curved Blade.
 He has 600 Hit Points and a Strength of 250.
 You need to have 100,000 Experience to challenge Atsuko Sensei.

 ## Table of contents
 {: .no_toc .text-delta }